adopted-ember-addons/ember-infinity/README.md

 {{infinity-loader eventDebounce=debounceTimer}}
 ```

-Default to 10ms.
+Default is 10ms.
 You can optionally pass a debounce time to delay loading the list when reach bottom of list

 ### Use ember-infinity with button